God Has a Past

 Those many phrases above, from the Old and New Testaments, that show God existing in an unending duration of time, are of course translations from words in the original languages.
 And the Bible of course is translated by human beings.
 Indications though are that most of those translators themselves have been convinced that God is outside of time.
 Yet regardless, the truth shines through the pages of the Word as so many descriptions present God as existing in a never-ending sequence of time!
 Thus, scores of verses use these phrases which teach the opposite of Plato's pagan Greek philosophical claim that God has "no past" and "no future."

 It was a bit of a trick, above, to use "Greek" to refer to philosophy rather than to the New Testament.
 But interestingly, the Bible uses the term "Greeks" also to refer to the unbelieving nations of the world generally.
-And above it can refer not only to those committed to the philosophy of Plato, but also, to the Hindus, and unbelievers of countless persuasions, for many non-Christians share a belief that God, if He exists at all, exists outside of time.
+And above it can refer not only to those committed to the philosophy of Plato, but also, to the Hindus, Muslims, and non-Christians of countless persuasions, for many unbelievers share a belief that God, if He exists at all, exists outside of time.
 Thus, such a belief is not necessarily an indication of true spiritual insight.

 Open Theism claims that the future is open (and not settled) because God is free and eternally creative and will always have new thoughts.
 The Settled View claims that the future is utterly and exhaustively settled and its advocates include all Calvinist and Arminian theologians.
 These Settled View adherents interpret ALL scripture about God and time as a FIGURE OF SPEECH.
 But they take Plato literally.
 Why?